mschierberl/varscoper/readme.txt

 		<cfset arguments.foo.foo2 />

 Future TODOs:
-	-create a library of all cf tags that can create variables -cfscript
+	-(fixed 1.13) create a library of all cf tags that can create variables -(fixed 1.13) cfscript
-	-ignore things in comments (May need to use lookbehind?
+	-(fixed 1.13) ignore things in comments (May need to use lookbehind?
 Not supported in CF as far as I know) -Integration with cfeclipse

 How can I help?